 Shall the Minnesota Constitution be amended to provide that only a union of one man and one woman shall be valid or recognized as a marriage in Minnesota?

-The constitutional prohibition of same sex marriage in Minnesota is wholly inconsistent with FSM’s commitment to equality.
+The constitutional prohibition of same sex marriage in Minnesota is wholly inconsistent with FSMN’s commitment to equality.
 If passed, it will not be possible for marriages of same sex couples to be legally recognized under Minnesota law.

 – The Friends School of Minnesota School Committee